You want smart political talk without the meltdowns?

 This is the Sean Hannity Show.

-All right, so let me move on to this for eight months, Mr. Speaker, we've been hearing about Trump campaign, Russia, collusion, and there's not been a shred of evidence, not one.
+For eight months, Mr. Speaker, we've been hearing about Trump campaign, Russia, collusion, and there's not been a shred of evidence.

-Now we do know that felonies were committed by releasing secret information and and intelligence to the press, et cetera, in the case of Michael Flynn is a great example.
+Now, we do know that felonies were committed by releasing secret information and intelligence to the press, et cetera.

-There really is, though, and the president tweeted out this this morning, there really is a Russia Clinton scandal that people really should know about.
+There really is, though, and the President tweeted out this this morning, there really is a Russia-Clinton scandal that people really should know about.

-And that of course is this uranium one deal where Bill Clinton is literally making a fortune giving speeches for twice as normal fee in Russia in Moscow, and then all of this money from all these people associated with this deal that sold tw that allowed 20% of America's uranium to be controlled by Russia, and Hillary Clinton and the Clinton Foundation end up getting millions and millions of don dollars in donations from the people involved in this deal.
+And that, of course, is this Uranium-1 deal where Bill Clinton is literally making a fortune given speeches for twice his normal fee in Russia, in Moscow, and then all of this money from all these people associated with this deal that sold that allowed 20% of America's uranium to be controlled by Russia.

 Now, the last time I checked, and you're the scholar on the program, isn't uranium used to build nuclear bombs?

-And why, if money is given to Bill Clinton and the Clinton Foundation in terms of millions of dollars, why if we really want a Russia connection to a campaign, why isn't that front page news and why is the the eight months of innuendo with no evidence still on the front pages?
+And why, if money is given to Bill Clinton and the Clinton Foundation in terms of millions of dollars, why if we really want a Russia connection to a campaign, why isn't that front page news?

 Well, because the Clintons, this will come as a great shock to you.